 Alternate Blows Between Nails

 Rather than hammering in one nail fully before proceeding to the next one, it's best to alternate back and forth between the nails, hammering each nail in about 1/4 inch each time.
 This will keep the box from twisting or deflecting as you attach it.

 Some electricians stop just short of driving the mounting nails completely into the studs.
-This allows the box to be easily removed should the layout need to be changed prior during the NM cable installation.
+This allows the box to be easily removed should the layout need to be changed before the NM cable installation.